kentora/slacktex/README.md

-output_path | The HTTP path that will be used to generate image links, in addition to the host output_dir | The filesystem location where the images will be put temp_dir | The temporary directory where the API will work; this must exist
+output_path | The HTTP path that will be used to generate image links, in addition to the host output_dir | The filesystem location where the images will be put temp_dir | The temporary directory where the API will work; this must exist output_tex | If set to 'true', outputs the tex file also. (filename: file.png.tex)

 #### Slack
 ```JSON